j-ulrich/jquery-simulate-ext/README.md

 	__Note:__ The `dispatchEvent()` function of all major browsers will remove custom properties from the event.
 	Therefore, the [`jquery.simulate.js`](https://github.com/j-ulrich/jquery-simulate-ext/tree/master/libs/jquery.simulate.js)
 	from the jquery-simulate-ext repository contains an option to use `jQuery.trigger()` instead of the native `dispatchEvent()`.
-This makes the simulation of the events less "real", but allows the custom properties to be used in the event handlers.
-To active this option, define `jQueryTrigger: true` in the `eventProps` option object.
+This causes that the simulated event will only trigger event handlers attached using the same jQuery instance and not handlers attached using [`addEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget.addEventListener) or using another versions of jQuery (see http://bugs.jquery.com/ticket/11047 for more information), but it's the only way to allow the custom properties to be used in the event handlers.
+To activate this option, define `jQueryTrigger: true` in the `eventProps` option object.
 For example:

 	```javascript